Glossary for business users of the Power BI service

 A monthly per-user license that provides the ability to build reports and dashboards, collaborate on shared data, keep data up-to-date automatically, audit and govern how data is accessed and used, and the ability to package content to distribute (Power BI apps).
 See account and license.

 Power BI Report Builder

-It is a free, standalone Windows Desktop application used for authoring paginated reports.
+It's a free, standalone Windows Desktop application used for authoring paginated reports.
 Used by report designers.
-For more information see Power BI Report Builder.
+For more information, see Power BI Report Builder.
 Power BI Report Builder can be downloaded from the Power BI site.